Introduction

 Surprise value finds:

-- The Hada Labo Gokujyun Lotion provides exceptional hydration at $0.15/mL (lasts 4+ months)
+- The Hada Labo Gokujyun Lotion check price on Amazon provides exceptional hydration at $0.15/mL (lasts 4+ months)

-- Second Spring refill pouches save 20% but require careful dispensing
+- Second Spring check price on Amazon refill pouches save 20% but require careful dispensing

 Smart combinations: